thedumebi/dmb_ghost_challenge/README.md

-# Getting Started with Create React App
+# Getting Started with Comments App
 This project was fone for the ghost accessment.

 ## Available Scripts